 The “how” of company building matters.
 Be clear and deliberate about your company’s mission and values.
 Your true north.
 The opportunities enabled by tech have never been this large — but so is the responsibility of its leaders and companies.

-Startups interested in an opportunity to pitch Lux Capital can apply here.
+Ready to make a pitch?
+Startups looking for an opportunity to pitch Lux Capital can apply here!